The complete visual design syllabus

 - Directing the eye (Designers should direct the viewer’s eyes towards the right elements)

-- Teasing continuation (When the viewer can’t see the whole design you need to let them know there’s more)
+- Teasing more content (When the viewer can’t see the whole design you should let them know there’s more, to avoid the “false bottom” or the “illusion of completeness”)

 Typography

-- Typefaces (Finding and choosing high quality typefaces is very important)
+- Typefaces (Finding and choosing high quality typefaces is important)

 - Line length (There’s an ideal range for the number of characters in a line)